Harmony Korine: Julien Donkey-Boy and Ken Park (1999–2003)

 Julien Donkey-Boy, released in 1999, included a signed Dogme 95 manifesto.
-While it broke a number of the movement's basic tenets, Lars Von Trier lauded Korine's ability to interpret the rules creatively.
+While it broke a number of the movement's basic tenets, Lars von Trier lauded Korine's ability to interpret the rules creatively.
 The story is told from the perspective of a young man suffering from untreated schizophrenia, played by Ewen Bremner, as he tries to understand his deteriorating world.
 Julien's abusive and arguably hypersensitive father is played by Werner Herzog.
 At one point, Korine was to play the son, but he backed down and was replaced by Bremner.
 Like Gummo and Kids, it too has since become something of a cult classic, a go-to film for those seeking cinema that is, as Roger Ebert said in his three star review, "shocking for most moviegoers", unlike "the slick aboveground indie productions" that are now the norm.

 In 2000, The Devil, The Sinner, and His Journey premiered, which featured Korine in black metal corpsepaint as O. J. Simpson and Johnny Depp as Kato Kaelin.
+That same year, Korine directed the short film Korine Tap for Stop For a Minute, a series of short films commissioned by Dazed & Confused magazine and FilmFour Lab.
+The film featured Korine tap dancing while wearing blackface.

 In 2002, Larry Clark made Ken Park, based on a script Korine had written several years earlier.
 The film, another adult tale of youth gone awry, was not distributed in the United States.
 At the time of its release, Clark and Korine had long since parted ways, and Korine had no involvement in its production.

 In 2003, he made the television documentary Above the Below about his friend and collaborator David Blaine and his 44-day stunt in a park over the bank of River Thames in London inside a suspended plexiglas box.
 A documentary commissioned by Sky Television and Channel 4, it also includes jokes, visual poetry, and music.
 In addition, Korine has worked with Blaine on a number of Blaine's specials.

-He first met his wife, Rachel (Simon) Korine, a 17-year-old from Nashville, around this time.